The Shape of Water: Development

-The Gill-man from Creature from the Black Lagoon was the inspiration for del Toro's concept.
+The Gill-man and Kay Lawrence from Creature from the Black Lagoon inspired del Toro's concept.

 It was co-produced between the United States and Mexico.
 The film was directed by Guillermo del Toro from a screenplay he co-wrote with Vanessa Taylor.
 Del Toro formed the idea for The Shape of Water over breakfast in December 2011 with Daniel Kraus, his future collaborator on the novel Trollhunters.
 It was primarily inspired by del Toro's childhood memories of seeing Creature from the Black Lagoon (1954) and wanting to see the Gill-man and Kay Lawrence (played by Julie Adams) succeed in their romance.

 When del Toro was in talks with Universal to direct a remake of Creature from the Black Lagoon, he tried pitching a version focused more on the creature's perspective, where the Creature ended up together with the female lead, but the studio executives rejected the concept.
-Additionally, the film also shows similarities to the 2015 short film The Space Between Us.

 In placing the film in the 1960s, del Toro said "the movie is a movie about our problems today and about demonizing the other and about fearing or hating the other, and how that is a much more destructive position than learning to love and understand [...] if I say once upon a time in 1962, it becomes a fairy tale for troubled times.
 People can lower their guard a little bit more and listen to the story and listen to the characters and talk about the issues, rather than the circumstances of the issues."